 Use of First Person – Not in most cases.

 Should Off-campus opinion articles include the writer’s opinion?
 As a monthly publication written by amateur reporters, The Index cannot publish unique journalistic content on current global events.
 However, every politically aware individual can contribute a unique opinion.
 This is why all Off-campus opinions pieces are, at their core, opinions pieces.
 We expect some form of opinion or commentary.
 The exception would be analysis-type pieces, which are typically shorter in length.

-Requirements for Research – Politics articles should be replete with factual information from outside sources that validate the writer’s opinion.
+Requirements for Research – Off-campus opinions should be replete with factual information from outside sources that validate the writer’s opinion.
 Spend a significant amount of time reading about the topic of your article and taking notes before you begin writing.

 Sources – You do not have to provide a bibliography for factual information, but be sure to refer to sources in your article, especially when citing statistics (“According to [source]…”)

 Research for some articles may be a daunting task, but research skills can only be learned through practice.
 It is important for a writer to become facile with compiling evidence to support his argument.

 Structure – The structure for an off-campus opinion article is generally the same as that of an opinions article (see above), but it is important to provide enough background information on the issue being discussed so that the reader understands the basic premise of the article before the writer begins making his case.